Conicy/farmComm/README.md

 ==HOW IT WORKS==

 farmComm.exe, a compiled AutoHotkey script, has three internal timer functions: one waits for when user idle time (no mouse or keyboard use) reaches 8.5 minutes, and launches processes through . . . aw, forget it.
 Examine the code, if you really want to know.

+I will say how it works in the Windows system.
+The installer batch installes a service (which is both created by and which actually is LaunchServ.exe).
+After installation, you'll find that service listed (in Windows) under Services->Luancher Service:farmComm, but to the system it simply called farmComm.
+For clarity, I'll just refer to that service as LaunchServ.
+(Maybe I should change the service name it installs as for better clarity.)
+This service launches systemSpawn.exe, which continuously runs, and periodically checks whether farmComm.exe is running.
+At any time farmComm.exe is found not to be running, systemSpawn re-launches farmComm.
+Moreover, LaunchServ (as installed, as a service formally called farmComm) ("farmComm" to the system, remember) service at any time systemSpawn is found (by the LaunchServ service) not to be running, the LaunchServ service re-launches *that.*

 Bug fix version 0.9.0.1 eliminated a lot of painfully strung logic, previously written here.